Shiping0608/shiping0608.github.io/_pages/includes/intro.md

 Welcome!
-I am a graduate student in the [Department of Mathematics and Statistics](https://math.mst.edu/).
+I am a Ph.D. student in the [Department of Mathematics and Statistics](https://math.mst.edu/) at [Missouri University of Science and Technology](https://www.mst.edu/).